thicclatka/CaImAn/README.md

 # Main developers
 * (emeritus) Eftychios A. Pnevmatikakis, **Flatiron Institute, Simons Foundation**
 * (emeritus) Andrea Giovannucci, **University of North Carolina, Chapel Hill**
-* Johannes Friedrich, **Allen Institute, Seattle Washington**
+* (emeritus) Johannes Friedrich, **Allen Institute, Seattle Washington**
-* Changjia Cai, **University of North Carolina, Chapel Hill**
 * Pat Gunn, **Flatiron Institute, Simons Foundation**
-* Eric Thomson, **Flatiron Institute, Simons Foundation**
+* Kushal Kolar, **Flatiron Institute, Simons Foundation**

 A complete list of contributors can be found [here](https://github.com/flatironinstitute/Caiman/graphs/contributors).
-Currently Pat Gunn, Johannes Friedrich, and Eric Thomson are the most active contributors.
+Currently Pat Gunn and Kushal Kolar are the most active contributors.

+The project also thanks Eric Thompson, Cai Changjia, and Ethan Blackwood for substantial contributions.

 # Acknowledgements
 Special thanks to the following people for letting us use their datasets in demo files: